PersonalBusiness

 Also known as cable gullies, privately installed kerbside chargers are a potential solution for terraces or other residences that do not have access to off-street parking but do have street-front access.

-Some solutions being trialled involve running a cable out from the home via a channel dug into the footpath.
+Inner West Council in Sydney is trialling private kerbside charging, which involves running a cable out from the home via a channel dug into the footpath, until July 2026.
 At the kerb, a small charge unit allows access to the powerpoint.
 Typically, the charging unit sits flush with the pavement until it is needed for use.
 When needed, the owner uses a key to unlock the unit so that it pops up and then the EV charging cable can be connected to it.

 If you are interested in testing a similar solution, you’ll need to get your local council on board to approve the installation.